thacherT1D/webdevstuff/JavaScript_Object_Model/Object_Oriented_Programming_in_JavaScript.desc.md

 Now we can create as many students as we like using the `new` keyword.
 The constructor function also has the added benefit of allowing us to do some additional logic when a student is getting created.

-### this, new keywords
+#### this with new keyword

 In the example above, the `new` keyword creates a new object using the constructor function.
 Each property defined on `this` in the constructor function will be created as a property for the new object.
+Think of the constructor function as the _blueprint_ for how to create a new instance of the class (In the above example, a new instance of a `Student`).

-The `new` keyword also copies the __prototype__ of the constructor function which we will discuss later on.
+The `new` keyword also copies the __prototype__ of the constructor function.
+We will discuss the __prototype__ later on in the lesson.

 __EXERCISE__

-Write a class in javascript for a dog.
-Give the dog a name, a breed, an address, and an age as as properties on the class.
+Write a class in javascript for that models a Dog.
+Give the Dog class a name, a breed, an address, and an age as properties on the class.
 Example usage is below:

 ```javascript
 var myDog = new Dog("Tiny", "Bull Mastiff", "111111111111 Market Street", 1);